There’s something truly magical about lounging by a pool that is beautifully surrounded by lush greenery such as tropical plants for around the pool.

 To help you create the perfect poolside paradise, here are 25 plants for around the pool you need to try.

-Each of these plants not only thrives in the pool area but also adds unique beauty and functionality to your outdoor space.
+Each of these plants thrives in the pool area and adds unique beauty and functionality to your outdoor space.

 1. Bird of Paradise (Strelitzia reginae)